Interschools General Info

 ACT-Southern NSW Championships – Riverina, Illawarra, South Coast, South East, Canberra

-All school students must compete in the same Regional Championships.
+All school students from the same school must compete in the same Regional Championships.

 International schools can compete, please get in touch with Interschools to declare your intention to compete.